RMS-Multitool/RMS-Multitool/README.md

 6. Configure your **stores** (name and ID for each).
 7. Choose your **stock display mode** (Off / Simple / Date‑Aware).
 8. Toggle **Quote Mute** on or off as needed.
-9. Open any **CurrentRMS opportunity** — you’ll see stock tags and mute toggles on each item row.
+9. Open any **CurrentRMS opportunity** — you’ll see stock tags and mute/hide toggles on each item row.
 10. Open the **Quote Dashboard** either from the popup or via the “Quote Dashboard” tab in the CurrentRMS navigation bar.

 ---